 In some cases, you might discuss third-party tools or products (a library for a particular language, say, or a relevant utility); in such cases, it's okay to link to a relevant site.

-Make sure any site you link to is high quality, reliable, and respectable.
+Make sure that any site that you link to is high quality, reliable, and respectable.

 Link to the most relevant page on a site.
 Link to the most relevant heading on a page.

 Use an external link icon to indicate that the link goes to a different domain or server.
-For more information, see Cross references.
+For more information, see Links to pages on a different server.